hmbig2/terraform-provider-flexibleengine/docs/resources/dli_queue.md

 The following arguments are supported:

+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the dli queue resource.
+  If omitted, the provider-level region will be used.
+  Changing this will create a new VPC channel resource.

 * `cu_count` - (Required, Int, ForceNew) Minimum number of CUs that are bound to a queue.
 The value can be 16, 64, or 256.
 Changing this parameter will create a new resource.